ogelbric/RabbitMQ/Vanilla_vSphere_Tanzu/README.md

 #Take 1
 #Install a cluster

-kubectl is aliased to k
+kubectl is aliased to k (alias k='kubectl --kubeconfig ~/.kube/config')

 ## Enter the vSphere namespace (namespace1000)